BMatthai/video-monitoring-server/README.md

 Client side, I created a small mobile cross-platform application with React-Native framework.
 It is available [here](https://github.com/BMatthai/video-monitoring-client-mobile).

-I am still working on this project, my plan is to integrate some shape recognition and motion detection with OpenCV library adn a Push Notification service.
+I am still working on this project, my plan is to integrate some shape recognition and motion detection with OpenCV library and also a Push Notification service.

 ## Usage